An Introduction to String Diagrams for Computer Scientists

 For \emph{digital circuits}, there are many possible variants of interest to consider, each at their own level of abstraction (and each, with their own limitations).
-The simple case of acyclic circuits consisting only of logic gates, without any memory elements, reduces to boolean algebra and thus defines a Cartesian monoidal category, which can be presented by the symmetric monoidal version of the algebraic theory of boolean algebras, with only minor adaptations (as explained in Section~\ref{sec:Cartesian}, in particular Remark~\ref{rmk:algebraic-Cartesian})---details can be found in the pioneering~\cite{Lafont2003}.
+The simple case of acyclic circuits consisting only of logic gates, without any memory elements, reduces to boolean algebra and thus defines a cartesian monoidal category, which can be presented by the symmetric monoidal version of the algebraic theory of boolean algebras, with only minor adaptations (as explained in Remark~\ref{rmk:algebraic-Cartesian} for example)---details can be found in the pioneering~\cite{Lafont2003}.

-More complex cases, involving delays or cycles are more delicate and no comprehensive account has ever been given.
+More complex cases, involving delays or cycles are more delicate.
 Recently, the sequential synchronous (\emph{i.e.} where a global clock is assumed to define the time at which signals can meaningfully change) case has found a complete axiomatisation in~\cite{fullAbstractionDigitalCircuits}.
 Notably, this work also allows combinational (that is, without any delay) cycles in the syntax.
 This feature is usually avoided in traditional treatments of digital circuits because of the difficulty of handling these types of cycles compositionally.
-The case of asynchronous (cyclic) circuits remains elusive and an important open problem, although some work has been done in this direction~\cite{GhicaAsynchCircuits}.
+The case of asynchronous (cyclic) circuits remains elusive and an important open problem, although some work has already been done in this direction~\cite{GhicaAsynchCircuits}.

-\paragraph{Probability and statistics.} Issues with the encoding of probability theory in set-theoretic measure theory have pushed researchers to develop a different, synthetic approach to probability theory.
+\paragraph{Probability and statistics} Issues with the encoding of probability theory in set-theoretic measure theory have pushed researchers to develop a different, synthetic approach to probability theory.
 In recent years, some have sought alternative categorical foundations.

 One approach studies categories of measurable spaces and Markov kernels (conditional probability measures) in an attempt to find an axiomatic setting for probability theory.
 This category is not only symmetric monoidal but a CD category.
-Moreover, in general, its morphisms satisfy only the (del) equation below:
+Moreover, in general, its morphisms satisfy only the $\mathsf{del}$ equation below: